peerix - v0.1.0

 • NatsDriver: Uses NATS messaging system for communication between peers across different browsers and devices over the internet.
 It supports E2EE to protect the privacy of signaling messages and is recommended for production applications.

-You can also implement your own custom signaling driver by adhering to the following interface:
+You can also implement your own custom signaling driver by extending the Driver class and implementing the required methods:

 }